tralph3/conner/README.md

   command.
 Most runners use it to name their buffers.
 Must be a string.
 - `:command` The command to run.
 Its interpretation will vary depending on the runner.
-Most runners support format specifiers that are calculated at runtime.
+Most runners support strings (or a list of strings) that can have format specifiers.
+These are calculated at runtime.
 Read `conner-expand-command` for details.
 Must be defined.
 - `:type` The type decides which runner to call when executing the command.
 See `conner-command-types-alist` for available types.
 Must be a string.